Dubai vs Singapore for Entrepreneurs in 2026

 5.3 The 2026 Dubai 10-Year Golden Visa Evolution

-Furthermore, the 10-year Golden Visa is broadly available to "Skilled Professionals" in 2026.
+Dubai's Golden Visa programme has been significantly broadened in 2025–2026.
+The programme is broadly available to "Skilled Professionals."
 Applicants holding a bachelor's degree, classified as Level 1 or 2 professionals by the Ministry of Human Resources, and drawing a minimum monthly salary of AED 30,000 (approx. USD 8,100) are automatically eligible.
 Additionally, 2025 saw the launch of the 10-year "Blue Visa" targeting environmental and sustainability experts.
-This highly accessible, long-term visa architecture provides Dubai with a massive competitive advantage in rapid talent importation.

 |---|---|---|